What is lead scoring? A complete guide for businesses

 Engagement data

 Engagement attributes track the lead’s engagement with various touchpoints.
-This will include email opens, content downlaods, and interacting with your social posts.
-These factors indicate that they are engaged with your content and currently hold a level of interest.
+These will include email opens, content downloads, and interactions with your social posts.
+Ultimately, factors like these indicate that the lead is engaged with your content and currently holds a level of interest that warrants further consideration from your team.

 Buyer intent data